Skip to main content

 Learn more: Global and Local Bindings

-Exercise 6: Use let to bind multiple values and compute a result.
-Calculate the area of a rectangle with width 5 and height 3.
+Use let with multiple bindings to compute the area of a rectangle (width 5, height 3).

 (let [width 5